getphuture/getphuture.github.io/README.md

 Typography is a custom webfont mashup from the following fonts:

 * [Kalam](https://github.com/itfoundry/kalam), a handwriting-style typeface supporting the Devanagari and Latin scripts.
 This is an open source font family first published by the Indian Type Foundry in 2014
 * [Four Seasons Font (春夏秋冬)](http://www.freejapanesefont.com/four-seasons-font-download/),  a tidy, good looking handwriting style font written with pen.
-You can use this for any projects including commercial ones
+Usable for any projects including commercial ones

 Social icons were created thanks to [Simple Icons](http://simpleicons.org/).
 Distributed for free by Dan Leech under the Free Art License.